GoMarketMe/gomarketme-swift/README.md

-Are you using an older version of Xcode?
+Using an older version of Xcode?
 Do this instead:

 - Navigate to the project navigator and select your project or the blue project icon.
 - Package Dependencies > Add a New Package > +